andrewwippler/rpi-wayfinding/README.md

-# RPi-Wayfinding 0.8.9
+# RPi-Wayfinding 0.9.0

 RPi-Wayfinding is a PHP application for dynamic digital wayfinding using a Raspberry Pi and an HDMI monitor.
-Currently supports pulling information from an exchange calendar (via EWS) and google calendar (via json).
+Currently supports pulling information from an exchange calendar (via EWS), google calendar (via json), and Planning Center Online Resources (Using DOM).
+It is my implementation of Static graphical digital signage.

 Alternate usage: Big monitor with daily calendar event list for everyone to see.